No U-Turn (film): Release

 The film was screened as a world premiere in the Panorama section at the 72nd Berlin International Film Festival on 20 February 2022.
 It was also premiered at the 2022 Durban International Film Festival and was also screened at the Encounters South African International Documentary Festival.
 The film was also screened at the 2022 Sole Luna Doc Film Festival, DocFest 2022, HRW Film Festival, 2022 Docs Against Gravity and 2022 African Diaspora International Film Festival.
 The film was also screened by the French-German public broadcaster Arte TV in early summer 2022.

 Accolades

-The film was nominated alongside with 17 other films for the Berlinale Documentary Award.
+The film was nominated along with 17 other films for the Berlinale Documentary Award.
 Sussane Schüle who was one of the three members as part of the international jury for the Berlinale Documentary Award honored the film with a special mention indicating the brilliant execution and filmmaking skills of the director.